deejay-hub/timeline-lwc/README.md

 - Optimising server side resources with fewest db calls
 - Reducing DOM elements to a minimum

 > This sample application is designed to run on Salesforce Platform.
-If you want to experience Lightning Web Components on any platform, please visit https://lwc.dev, and try out our Lightning Web Components sample application [LWC Recipes OSS](https://github.com/trailheadapps/lwc-recipes-oss).
+If you want to experience Lightning Web Components on any platform, please visit https://lwc.dev, and try out the Lightning Web Components sample application [LWC Recipes OSS](https://github.com/trailheadapps/lwc-recipes-oss).

 ## Installation Instructions